-A major implication of increasing densities is that increased population and employment numbers will create additional demands on existing open space facilities and services; both locality and further afield.
-With back yards becoming smaller or non-existent density has implications for residents related to the lack of private open space in people's own homes like was traditionally available.
-Hence the inability to provide for pets, children's spontaneous outdoor play, growing plants and space to make and fix things.
+A major implication of increasing densities is that increased population and employment numbers will create additional demands on existing open space facilities and services, both locality and further afield.
+With back yards becoming smaller or non-existent density has implications for residents related to the lack of private open space and hence the inability to provide for pets, children's spontaneous outdoor play, growing plants and space to make and fix things.
 The open space associated with house lots is also closely connected to identity and pride.
 For example, having a pleasant garden or front yard.